Pittvandewitt/Wavelet/README.md

 Instructions to activate enhanced session detection:

 - Activate developer options and enable USB debugging on your device as instructed on [https://developer.android.com/studio/debug/dev-options](https://developer.android.com/studio/debug/dev-options.html#enable)
+  - On Xiaomi devices, it is mandatory to enable USB debugging (Security Settings)
+  - On Realme and OPPO devices, it is mandatory to disable permission monitoring under settings - security center
-- Connect your device with a computer.
+- Connect your device with a computer
-- Open Chrome on your computer, browse to [https://app.webadb.com/#/shell](https://app.webadb.com/#/shell) and add and connect your device.
+- Open Chrome on your computer, browse to [https://app.webadb.com/#/shell](https://app.webadb.com/#/shell) and add and connect your device
 - Run the following command in the shell: `pm grant com.pittvandewitt.wavelet android.permission.DUMP`
 - Go to notification listener access and enable the permission for Wavelet